It's My Life (The Animals song): Later versions

 During the mid-1970s Bruce Springsteen began performing "It's My Life" during his Born to Run tours.
 It was preceded by the first iteration of Springsteen's spoken narratives – characterized by music writer Robert Hilburn as "painfully intense" – about how he and his father never got along about anything (that would later manifest themselves in introductions to Springsteen's own songs "Independence Day" and "The River").
 The tempo of the song itself was greatly slowed down, to the point where it bore little obvious resemblance to the Animals' original, and renditions could easily run over ten minutes overall in duration; lyrics were varied somewhat across almost every performance.
 A live version of Springsteen's version was released in early 2015 as part of his 'Archives' series.

 In 1977, The Police used to play a version of "It's My Life" in concert when Henri Padovani was the guitarist and as a four-piece unit with Andy Summers.

 In 1980, Shaun Cassidy covered "It's My Life" on his Todd Rundgren-produced LP Wasp.

 The song next cropped up as the closing part of ex-New York Dolls singer David Johansen's Animals medley from his 1982 live album Live It Up.
 It attracted album oriented rock airplay and considerable MTV video play at the time.

-In 1986 American hard rock band Alcatrazz recorded the song on their last studio album Dangerous Games.
+In 1986 American hard rock band Alcatrazz recorded the song on the album Dangerous Games.
 It failed to chart.

 In 1989, the New York hardcore band Madball released a freely inspired, one-minute-long rendition of this song, which became one of their anthems.
 It can be found in their debut EP Ball of Destruction and album Droppin' Many Suckers.

 In 1992, Bon Jovi performed their own Animals medley for an MTV show later released on video as Keep the Faith: An Evening with Bon Jovi; they led off with "It's My Life".
 In 1995, they performed the medley live with Eric Burdon.
 (Note however that Bon Jovi's 2000 hit "It's My Life" is a different song.)

-In 1997, during a scene in Central Park in Disney's Jungle 2 Jungle, Tim Allen and Sam Huntington dance to a version sung by Dana Hutson of the group, Pele Juju.
+In 1997, during a scene in Central Park in Disney's Jungle 2 Jungle, Tim Allen and Sam Huntington dance to a version sung by Dana Hutson of the group Pele Juju.

 Burdon performed the song live with Roseanne Barr on her The Roseanne Show in 2000.

+In 2025, the "Official Trailer 2" of the movie, "Mickey 17" used instrumental excerpts from the song.